driftboat/flutter_zoom/zoom/README.md

     You can get current timestamp from https://www.unixtimestamp.com/.

-    Enter your "SDK App Secret" in "your-256-bit-secret",Get  token from the left.
+    Replace "PAYLOAD" as bellow, Enter your "SDK App Secret" in "your-256-bit-secret",Get  token from the left.

     ```
     {